Spinal Accessory Nerve Palsy

 What is a nerve?

-- The sternocleidomastoid muscle helps turn your head and flexes your neck.
+- The sternocleidomastoid muscle helps turn your head and flex your neck.

-- The trapezius muscle manages shoulder movement, such as shrugging your shoulders.
-The trapezius muscle keeps the scapula (shoulder blade) steady to allow a strong base for the use of your arm.
+- The trapezius muscle helps shoulder movement, like shrugging your shoulders.
+The trapezius muscle keeps the scapula (shoulder blade) steady to allow a strong base for your arm.

 What is Spinal Accessory Nerve (SAN) Palsy?

 Palsy is another word for paralysis.
 Paralysis is often linked with weakness and loss of feeling.
-Cases of spinal accessory nerve (SAN) palsy related to head and neck cancer is most often caused by cancer treatment, including surgery and radiation.
+Spinal accessory nerve (SAN) palsy that is related to head and neck cancer is most often caused by cancer treatment, including surgery and radiation.

-Nerve injury can happen during surgical treatments, such as lymph node biopsies or neck dissection.
+Nerve injury can happen during surgical treatments, like lymph node biopsies or neck dissection.
 Neck dissection is surgery done to remove lymph nodes or tissues from the neck.
 In neck dissection:

-- The nerve may be removed completely along with the submandibular gland (a gland that produces saliva in the neck), the sternocleidomastoid muscle, the jugular vein, and the spinal accessory nerve (to the trapezius muscle).
-Your neck may look flatter or thinner if the nerve was removed.
+- The nerve may be fully removed along with the submandibular gland (a gland that makes saliva in the neck), the sternocleidomastoid muscle, the jugular vein, and the spinal accessory nerve (to the trapezius muscle).
+If your nerve was fully removed, your neck may look flatter or thinner.

-If the nerve is only traumatized, it is possible for it to recover after surgery.
+If the nerve is only damaged, it can recover after surgery.
 If it was cut or removed, it will not recover on its own.
-The trapezius muscle cannot be strengthened unless the nerve functions to activate the muscle.
+The trapezius muscle cannot be strengthened unless the nerve still works to activate the muscle.

-In SAN palsy, your nerve does not work properly, which affects how your sternocleidomastoid and trapezius muscles work.
-Because your muscles are not being used, they atrophy or waste away.
+In SAN palsy, your nerve does not work, which affects how your sternocleidomastoid and trapezius muscles work.
+Since these muscles are not being used, they atrophy or waste away.
 Your shoulder may become depressed (drop down) and move forward.
 This can make it hard for you to raise your arm on the affected side.
-This lack of range of motion can lead to further complications and pain.
+This lack of range of motion can lead to more complications and pain.

 Long-term, SAN palsy can lead to: